-5.1 Consent and information Management
+5.1 Consent Management

-European Data Protection Regulation requires companies to inform health professionals and collect where applicable their consent to publish disclosure payment information.
+European Data Protection Regulation requires companies to seek health professionals' consent to publish disclosure payment information.

 For consent to be valid, it must be informed: The Recipient must receive all the information on the requirements and objectives of the EFPIA disclosure code, the protection status of his personal data and what the consequence is if the consent is refused.